 First things, first, you want to brew yourself a single serve San Fransisco Bay Organic Rainforest Blend coffee.
 I chose this flavor because it felt so appropriate to me, but all their flavors are amazing, I really love the French Roast too!!

-In your food processor or blender, place the ice cream and coffee (linking to my favorite low carb ice cream).
+In your food processor or blender, place the ice cream and coffee.
 Blend until it is completely combined.
 You may need to take a break, scrape down the sides, and blend again.

 Add the mini chips and blend for about 10 seconds.